fotiDim/ChatGPT-to-API/README.md

 ### Authentication

-#### After 2024-04-02, accouts.txt is optional because no need authentication for gpt-3.5.
+After 2024-04-02, authentication is optional because there is no need for authentication for gpt-3.5.

+You have 2 ways to set credentials:

+#### Credentials from accounts.txt

 Access token and PUID(only for PLUS account) retrieval has been automated by [OpenAIAuth](https://github.com/xqdoo00o/OpenAIAuth/) with account email & password.